broadinstitute/longbow/docs/commands/correct.md

   Correct tag to values provided in barcode allowlist.

 Options:
-  -v, --verbosity LVL          Either CRITICAL, ERROR, WARNING, INFO or DEBUG -p, --pbi PATH               BAM .pbi index file
+  -v, --verbosity LVL             Either CRITICAL, ERROR, WARNING, INFO or
+                                  DEBUG
-  -t, --threads INTEGER        number of threads to use (0 for all)  [default:
+  -p, --pbi PATH                  BAM .pbi index file -t, --threads INTEGER           number of threads to use (0 for all)
-                               7]
+                                  [default: 7]
   -o, --output-bam PATH           annotated bam output  [default: stdout] -m, --model TEXT                The model to use for annotation.
 If not
                                   specified, it will be autodetected from the BAM header.
-If the given value is a pre-configured model name, then that model will be used.
+If the given value is a pre- configured model name, then that model will be used.
 Otherwise, the given value will be treated as a file name and Longbow will attempt to read in the file and create a LibraryModel from it.
-                               Longbow will assume the contents are the configuration of a LibraryModel as per
+Longbow will assume
+                                  the contents are the configuration of a LibraryModel as per LibraryModel.to_json().
-                               LibraryModel.to_json().
   -f, --force                     Force overwrite of the output files if they
                                   exist.  [default: False]
   -r, --restrict-to-allowlist     Restrict barcode correction possibilities to
-                               only those on the allowlist.  [default: True] -b, --barcode-tag TEXT       The tag from which to read the uncorrected barcode.  [default: CR] -c, --corrected-tag TEXT     The tag in which to store the corrected barcode.  [default: CB] -a, --allow-list PATH        List of allowed barcodes for specified tag (.txt, .txt.gz).  [required] --barcode-freqs PATH         TSV file containing barcodes and the frequencies associated with them in the data (BARCODE      FREQ).
-If not provided, barcode
+                                  only those on the allowlist.  [default:
+                                  True]
+  -b, --barcode-tag TEXT          The tag from which to read the uncorrected
+                                  barcode.  [default: CR]
+  -c, --corrected-tag TEXT        The tag in which to store the corrected
+                                  barcode.  [default: CB]
+  -a, --allow-list PATH           List of allowed barcodes for specified tag
+                                  (.txt, .txt.gz).  [required]
+  --barcode-freqs PATH            TSV file containing barcodes and the
+                                  frequencies associated with them in the data (BARCODE      FREQ).
+If not provided,
-                               freqs will be uniformly seeded by the barcode whitelist.
+                                  barcode freqs will be uniformly seeded by the barcode whitelist.
+NOTE: If barcodes in this freqs file are not in the allow list and the `-r` flag is not given, it is possibleto end up with reads that have barcodes which where corrected to values
+                                  that are not on the allow list.
   --max-hifi-dist INTEGER         Maximum levenshtein distance to allow for
-                               hifi/CCS reads during correction.  [default: 2]
+                                  hifi/CCS reads during correction.  [default:
+                                  2]
-  --max-clr-dist INTEGER       Maximum levenshtein distance to allow for CLR
+  --max-clr-dist INTEGER          Maximum levenshtein distance to allow for
-                               (ccs uncorrected) reads during correction.
+                                  CLR (ccs uncorrected) reads during
-                               [default: 3]
+                                  correction.  [default: 3]
+  --ccs-corrected-rq-threshold FLOAT
+                                  Value of the `rq` tag above which reads are considered to be CCS corrected (Hifi).
+                                  [default: 0.0]
+  --barcode-uncorrectable-bam PATH
+                                  File to which to write all reads with barcodes that could not be corrected.
+                                  [default: /dev/null]
   --help                          Show this message and exit.
 ```

 ## Example